Coinemy/coapy/doc/domain.rst

   .. note::

+     The only mention of cancellation from outside the message layer is in :coapsect:`4.2` in the context of stopping retransmission of a request to which the client no longer needs a response, or when there is "some other indication that the CON message did arrive".
+The effect of cancellation is not defined by CoAP.

+     The description here specifies cancellation for all messages regardless of type and does not attempt to restrict the situations where it may be appropriate.
+The decision that a cancelled confirmable message does not circumvent the message being `outstanding` is based on the fact that past transmissions are congestion-related actions and the decision to not to use BEBO-authorized transmissions should not circumvent
+     congestion-based restrictions on when a new message may be transmitted.
+That cancellation does not immediately resolve the transmission to "failed" follows from the possibility a reply may yet arrive before the normal expiration of the transmission.

      Message cancellation is an action performed by the sender.
 The receiver may not be able to determine that the transmission was cancelled.